Chart Color Schemes

 AreaSearch assessment indicates Long Beach faces employment challenges relative to the majority of Australian markets

-The area offers limited local employment opportunities, indicated by the count of Census working population vs resident population.
-In the 12-month period ending September 2025, labour force decreased by 5.4% and employment declined by 5.1%, leading to a fall in unemployment rate by 0.2 percentage points.
-This contrasts with Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs) with a state unemployment rate of 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Long Beach's employment mix, local employment is estimated to increase by 6.5% over five years and 13.3% over ten years.
+In the 12-month period ending in September 2025, labour force decreased by 5.5% and employment declined by 5.3%, leading to a fall of 0.2 percentage points in unemployment rate compared to Rest of NSW where employment fell by 0.5% and unemployment rose by 0.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Long Beach's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment